trevorwelch/rh-profit-and-loss/README.md

 # RH Profit and Loss

-A Python script to get a quick look at your profit and loss from trading options and individual equities on Robinhood, sum dividend payouts, and generate your trading history.
+A Python script to get a look at your trading history from trading options and individual equities on Robinhood: calculate profit/loss, sum dividend payouts and generate buy-and-hold comparison.

 ## Features

-- *Calculate individual equities trading pnl, dividends received, options trading pnl*
+- *Calculate individual equities' trading pnl, dividends received, options trading pnl*
 - *Export CSV files with individual trades and other info*
 - *Export pickled dataframes*
 - *Specify date range to compare over*